Management Discussion and Analysis

 There is still a tendency to restrict Diesel vehicles in a number of inner cities even though they meet the mandated stringent regulations which are equal to internationally the best regulation.
 This is a damper on the image and sale of diesel passenger vehicles, particularly mass transport vehicles, such as Vans and Buses.

-The Companys infernal control procedures are adequate to ensure compliance with various policies, practices and statutes in keeping with the organizations pace of growth and increasing complexify of operations.
+The Companys internal control procedures are adequate to ensure compliance with various policies, practices and statutes in keeping with the organisations pace of growth and increasing complexity of operations.

-During the year under Report, such controls were tested and no reportable material weaknesses in the design or operation were observed.
+During the year under review, such controls were tested and no reportable material weaknesses in the design or operation were observed.

 VII.
 HUMAN RESOURCE DEVELOPMENT

 The Company has continued its programme for training and skill development in its plants, for employees at various levels, who are provided training both in hard and soft skills.
-A large number of executives in the Sales & Marketing arm of the Company and in our dealer, network spread all over India, are also provided continuous upgradation, training in selling skills, product familiarization, customer service aspects - in a well-structured and extensive programme.
-The Company had 4,473 employees as on 31st March, 2024.
+A large number of executives in the Sales & Marketing arm of the Company and in our dealer, network spread all over India, are also provided continuous upgradation, training in selling skills, product familiarisation, customer service aspects-in a well-structured and extensive programme.
+The Company had 4,640 employees as on March 31, 2025.

 VIII.
 CAUTIONARY STATEMENT